Go in this order:

 These are some of the basics

-- The irrefutable laws of power: this post will list the laws of personal and social power, and it will help you prioritize your self-developmtn goals
+- The irrefutable laws of power: this post lists the main laws of personal and social power, and it will help you prioritize your self-development goals

 - The fundamental strategies of power: this post details what works best for long-term success -success and power are the same-

 - Mix power with warmth: Machiavelli said that, ideally, a prince should be feared and loved at the same time.
 He was right.
-That’s why you want both power and warmth
+That’s why you want both power and warmth.
+Also read “value and availability“, which is the ultimate goal of mixing power and warmth.

 - Frame control techniques: understanding frames is understanding power dynamics.
 The full lesson is in social power, but here you get 75% of the value